mlamo/pyjang/README.md

 # Full examples

 Some full examples are available in `examples/`:
-* `superkamiokande.py` provides a full example using Super-Kamiokande public effective areas from [Zenodo](https://zenodo.org/records/4724823).
+* `superkamiokande.py` provides a full example using Super-Kamiokande public effective areas from [Zenodo](https://zenodo.org/records/4724823) and expected background rates from [Astrophys.J.
+918 (2021) 2, 78](https://doi.org/10.3847/1538-4357/ac0d5a).
 * `full_example.ipynb` provides a step-by-step example to get Super-Kamiokande/ANTARES sensitivities and perform a combination.
 The ANTARES acceptance are rough estimates from [JCAP 04 (2023) 004](https://arxiv.org//abs/2302.07723).